akleszcz/web-dev-fun/section_3_js_async_programming/notes/promises.md

 p.then(result => console.log('Result: ', result));
 ```
-This fact is useful e.g. if we want to implement a *cache and revalidate* pattern.
+This fact would be useful e.g. if we wanted to implement a *cache and revalidate* pattern.
 Imagine the following scenario: we want to fetch a value from a remote server and save it to localStorage.
 The value may change from time to time, but it is not crucial for us to return the updated value every single time.
 What's more important is to return the value as fast as possible to avoid slowing down the page.
 Therefore, we use the following strategy:
 - we implement a function that returns a promise resolving with the value,
 - *cache*: the function checks if the value is already stored in localStorage.
 If it is, then it resolves with it.
 If not, then it doesn't resolve yet.
 In both cases it goes to the next step,